 SOCY 210.
 Social Problems.
 (3) Three hours lecture.
 An analysis of problems such as crime and delinquency, overpopulation, social inequality and poverty and minority oppression is the focus of this course.

 SOCY 250.
 Social Inequality.
 (3) Three hours lecture.
-Prerequisite: SOCY 110 or SOCY 121.
+Prerequisites: SOCY 110 or SOCY 121.
 This course examines the dimensions, theories and distribution of inequality in the United States and worldwide.
 Particular attention is paid to the effects of inequality on the life chances of rich and poor, men and women, dominant and subordinate groups alike.

 SOCY 301.
 Culture Change and Globalization.
 Three hours lecture (3).
-Prerequisite: SOCY 110, or SOCY 121, or permission of instructor.
+Prerequisites: SOCY 110, or SOCY 121, or permission of instructor.
 Examination of social science theories on the processes of culture change, including globalization and the changes it brings to societies around the world.

 SOCY 326.
 Men and Women in Society.
 (3) Three hours lecture.
-Prerequisite: SOCY 110 or SOCY 121.
+Prerequisites: SOCY 110 or SOCY 121.
 Examines differential access to positions of public power and authority for women and men, structural determinants of major social institutions in shaping gender roles and effects of gender roles on institutions.

 SOCY 331.
 Race and Ethnic Relations.
 (3) Three hours lecture.
 Prerequisites: SOCY 110 or SOCY 121.
 The effects of discrimination on groups such as Blacks, Hispanics, Native Americans, and gays and lesbians are examined as well as the social policy questions relevant to dominant group and minority relations.